philiosi/kisti-pal/source/Introduction.rst

 Section 1.2 HTcondor
 --------------------------------------------------

-* HTCondor Software Suite (HTCSS) provides an array of services for automating and managing High Throughput workloads and computing capacity:.
+* HTCondor Software Suite (HTCSS) provides an array of services for automating and managing High Throughput workloads and computing capacity.

     HTCondor is a software system that creates a High-Throughput Computing (HTC) environment.
 It effectively uses the computing power of machines connected over a network, be they a single cluster, a set of clusters on a campus, cloud resources either standalone or temporarily joined to a local cluster, or international grids.
 Power comes from the ability to effectively harness shared resources with distributed ownership.